 You have a shoulder injury called a contusion.
 This causes pain, swelling, and sometimes bruising on the skin.
 You don't have any broken bones.
-This injury will take from a few days to 6 weeks to heal, depending on how severe it is.
+This injury will take from a few days to several weeks to heal, depending on how severe it is.
 Moderate to severe shoulder contusions are treated with a sling or shoulder immobilizer.
 Minor contusions can be treated without any special support.

 Follow these tips when caring for yourself at home:

 - If you were given a sling to use, leave it in place for the time advised by your healthcare provider.
 If you aren't sure how long to wear it, ask for advice.
 If the sling becomes loose, adjust it so that your forearm is level with the ground.
 Your shoulder should feel well supported.

 - Put an ice pack on the injured area for 20 minutes every 1 to 2 hours the first day.
 You can make your own ice pack by putting ice cubes in a plastic bag.
 Wrap the bag in a thin towel.
 Continue with ice packs 3 to 4 times a day for the next 2 days.
 Then use the pack as needed to ease pain and swelling.

 - You may use acetaminophen or ibuprofen to control pain, unless another pain medicine was prescribed.
-If you have chronic liver or kidney disease, talk with your health care provider before using these medicines.
-Also talk with your provider if you've had a stomach ulcer or GI bleeding.
+If you have chronic liver or kidney disease, talk with your healthcare provider before using these medicines.
+Also talk with your provider if you've ever had a stomach ulcer or GI bleeding.

-- Shoulder joints become stiff if left in a sling for too long.
-You should start range of motion exercises about 10 days after the injury.
+- Shoulder and elbow joints become stiff if left in a sling for too long.
+You should start range of motion exercises about 7 to 10 days after the injury.
 Talk with your provider to find out what type of exercises to do and how soon to start.

 - Unless your provider told you otherwise, you can take the sling off to shower or bathe.